Nat3z/OpenGameInstaller/web/src/pages/docs/first-addon/adding-configs.md

 section: Your First Addon
 ---

-Adding a config to your addon lets your users to adjust and configure it via the built-in configuration manager.
+Adding a config to your addon lets your users adjust and configure it via the built-in configuration manager.

 To add a config, add an event handler for the `configure` event.